OwlGifter/discord-simple-bot/README.md

 !!!
 SET UP REQUIRED!!! :
-to set up this project, you must create your own discord api through [discord developer](https://discord.com/developers/applications)   and create a new bot, get the key for the bot and create a new python file named "keys.py" in which you will have to set up a string with your key, and create a getKey() method that returns your discord key.
+to set up this project, you must create your own discord api through [discord developer](https://discord.com/developers/applications)   and create a new bot, get the key for the bot and create a new python file named "keys.py" in which you will have to set up a string with your key, and create a getKey() method that returns your discord key. after doing that you will have to import the discord.py library to your python libraries.